Linguistics

 Semester 8

-• Complete all remaining LIN department electives and approved linguistics-related electives
+• Complete all remaining LIN department electives, approved linguistics-related electives, and Quest 3/Experiential Learning Academic Requirement

 • 2.0 UF GPA required

-3000 level or above approved Language Related Courses may apply towards the 3000 level or above electives outside of the major.
+Approved Language Related Courses at the 3000 level or above may count towards the 3000 level or above electives outside of the major.

 To remain on track, students must complete the appropriate critical-tracking courses, which appear in bold.
 These courses must be completed by the terms as listed above in the Critical Tracking criteria.